n1te1337/blockchain-developer-bootcamp-final-project/README.md

 - `contracts`: Smart contracts that are deployed in the Ropsten testnet.
 - `migrations`: Migration files for deploying contracts in `contracts` directory.
 - `test`: Tests for smart contracts.
-- `.github`: Github Actions config to run the testsuite on every code push
+- `.github`: Github Actions config to run the test suite on every code push

 ## Environment variables (not needed for running project locally)